Financial-Times/ft-origami/docs/syntax/scss.md

 		@include oAnotherThingFoo();
 	}

-Finally, in documentation, modules *must* provide information about both silent and non-silent methods, where supported, and must put the default first (i.e. if silent mode is by default **on**, the module must document the silent mode integration first).
+Finally, in documentation, modules *must* provide information about both silent and non-silent methods, where supported, documenting the silent mode integration first.

 ## Code organisation and formatting